Can tree planting save our planet?

 Besides the few headline-grabbing big pledges from companies this year, tree planting and landscape restoration at scale have struggled to attract sufficient investment.
 And yet, investment opportunities abound with commitments by governments to restore hundreds of millions of hectares through agreements like the Bonn Challenge and the New York Declaration on Forests, in addition to growing willingness among companies to make their supply chains more sustainable.

 This session will consider where investments in tree planting are happening and where the opportunities remain untapped.
 Investors – public and private – will discuss their interests and their challenges.
-This session is supported by Resilient Landscapes.

 Tree planting techniques and technology, from species selection to considering natural regeneration, can help reduce costs, improve survival rates while connecting communities.
 During the second session we will consider what trees make the most sense under different climate scenarios, the role of biodiversity, where do we plant which tree species – or let nature do the work through natural regeneration.
 New technologies, their applications to the future of tree planting and restoration will also be discussed.